 You will also need to create your own petition form, witness affidavit, and a Statement of the Representative of the Petitioners.
 Examples of these documents can be found in the Petition Information for Electors; a guide published by Alberta Municipal Affairs.

 You will need to circulate the petition (in person) to get signatures from affected property owners.
 To be valid, 2/3 of the affected property owners, who represent at least 1/2 the assessed value of the affected properties, must sign in favour of the local improvement.
 You will need to get all the signatures within a 60-day period.

-In order to determine what 1/2 the assessed property value is, you can look up the tax roll information for the affected properties here.
+In order to determine what 1/2 the assessed property value is, you can look up the tax roll information for the affected properties on Property Assessments.